 In 2016, an interested party proposed to rent the building to be used as its marketing office for Thirty Five Thousand Pesos (P35,000.00) per month.
-On March 16, 2017, at the special meeting of the Board of Directors, it was resolved that the Vice-Chairman and Vice-President, is authorized and empowered to negotiate, transact, conclude, execute and sign, for and in behalf of the Subsidiary, agreements or contracts for the lease of the property in Baguio as well as to deliver such necessary records, documents or papers pertinent to or in its implementation.
-It was resolved further that the same person are authorized and empowered to agree on the terms, conditions and stipulations, and the price of the lease, for the best interest of the Company.
+On March 16, 2017, at the special meeting of the Board of Directors, it was resolved that the Vice-Chairman and Vice-President, is authorized and empowered to negotiate, transact, conclude, execute and sign, for and in behalf of the Subsidiary, agreements or contracts for the lease of the property in Baguio as well as to deliver such necessary records, documents or papers pertinent to or in implementation thereof.
+It was resolved further that the same person is authorized and empowered to agree on the terms, conditions and stipulations, and the price of the lease, for the best interest of the Subsidiary.
 However, due to the change of marketing plans of the prospective lessee the lease agreement was not finalized.
 Early in 2018 an interested party made an offer to lease the building to be used as a primary school for Forty Thousand Pesos (P40,000) per month.
 However, the negotiation bogged down.

-Despite the presence of the caretaker to prevent informal settlers to enter and use the property as their dwelling place, in 2013, management decided to allow Philippine National Internal Affairs Services (PNP-IAS) to use portion of the ground floors as its office for free.
+Despite the presence of the caretaker to prevent informal settlers to enter and use their property as their dwelling place, in 2013, management decided to allow Philippine National Internal Affairs Services (PNP-IAS) to use portion of the ground floors as its office for free.
 During the latter part of 2018, the PNP-IAS moved out of the property.
-In 2019, the management repaired and repainted the building in order to better attract potential lessees considering its good location.
-Accordingly, the Company continued its reporting on a going-concern basis of accounting.
+Management plans soonest to have the building repaired and repainted in order to better attract potential lessees considering its good location.
+Accordingly, the Company continuously reports under going-concern basis of accounting.